Who will Brad Gushue pick to replace EJ Harnden? | TSN

 "It has been an incredible journey with Team Gushue," Harnden said in a statement.
 "I am proud of what we've accomplished together, and I wish Brad, Mark and Geoff the very best."

-Team Gushue are 12-5 over three events so far in 2024-25, dropping the PointsBet Invitational final to Saskatoon's Team Mike McEwen, 8-3, and the Tour Challenge final to Team Mouat, 10-3.
+Team Gushue is 12-5 over three events so far in 2024-25, dropping the PointsBet Invitational final to Saskatoon's Team Mike McEwen, 8-3, and the Tour Challenge final to Team Mouat, 10-3.

 They are scheduled to compete at the Soo Curlers Fall Classic from Oct.
 17-20 before representing Canada at the Pan Continental Curling Championship in Lacombe, Alta., from Oct.
 27-Nov.
 2.